 Right-wing extremist organisations with a propensity to violence are increasingly networked internationally.
 A study commissioned by the Federal Foreign Office and carried out by the Counter Extremism Project examines how exactly these structures are spreading across borders.

-The Federal Government decided today to extend Germany’s military contribution to the fight against IS in Iraq and Syria.
-Germany is also supporting the Iraqi Government in its fight against IS and is helping to stabilise liberated Areas.
+The German Bundestag decided today to extend Germany’s military contribution to the fight against IS in Iraq and Syria.
+Germany is supporting the Iraqi Government in its fight against IS and is helping to stabilise liberated areas.

 In a video conference today, the Foreign Ministers of the Global Coalition to Defeat Daesh/ISIS Small Group discussed how to pursue the fight against the terrorist organisation in Syria and Iraq.
 The focus was on developments in Iraq and Syria, as well as the COVID‑19 pandemic.

 In areas in Iraq that have been liberated from ISIS, mines and booby-traps are still one of the main obstacles to the return of refugees.
 The United Nations Mine Action Service (UNMAS), which is co-funded by Germany, plays a key role in stabilising the country.